GrinonBarrett/Taksidos/Kzugar.md

  • The Kzugar knows the location of any non-mindless creature within a number of yards equal to its [Prcp] score, even through material obstruction.
  • It can occupy the same space on the material or psychic plane as another creature.
  • Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

+**Enkefalophage**: A kzugar's hunger is not sated through typical means.
+It must consume brains to survive.
+Upon consuming the entirety of a creatures brain, it is considered to have received a number of food portions equal to its [Inte] bonus.
+If it consumes the brain of a sapient creature (such as a playable species), it instead is considered to have consumed food portions equal to that creature's [Inte] score.
+The kzugar does not need to drink.
+If it consumes the brain of a creature afflicted by points of inebriation, it immediately gains those points of inebriataion.

+**Unusual Dietary Features**: THe Kzugar requires only half as much food as a creature of its size and is immune to inebriation other than that which it obtains through eating.

 **Globocclusion**: It can see in a complete globe around itself instead of a single direction.